jxnl/blog/docs/writing/posts/consulting.md

 I specify indie consulting as something that is completely and wholly separate from the big-time consulting we hear about from those ridiculous institutions.
 Check out this video roasting [McKinsey](https://www.youtube.com/watch?v=AiOUojVd6xQ) From John Oliver to understand how I feel about many of these folks.
 Theres another great [video](https://www.youtube.com/watch?v=vZE0j_WCRvI) that I saw on tiktok.

+If you want to learn about my consulting practice check out my [services](../../services.md) page.

 <!-- more -->

 !!! warning "The failure of big time consulting"